Indigenous peoples in Ecuador: Spanish conquest

+Republican era

 Rubber boom

 The 19th century marked a time in history when the need for rubber came into high demand in the world.
 Many Western Territories including America wanted to produce Rubber Industries in desire to produce economic prosperity.
 They also expressed an alternative goal, which was to also make better the region they will be in partnership with by improving their land and their economic status as well.

 Reasons as to why they decided to obtain partnership with the Amazonian region was for multiple reasons.
 One of the reasons was that the location was ideal.
 Two of the most high quality rubber trees grew in that region; the Hevea tree and the Castilloa. tree the Hevea tree was only able to be used 6 month out of the year while the Castilloa was able to be used the whole year.
 To begin the trading system, the Western territories began to obtain discourse with the Mestizos of the land which were known to be the more prestigious of the different groups residing in Ecuador.
 They became highly tied into the trading system that was created.
 There was fast money involved in this system that attracted the Mestizos.
 Economic prosperity seemed promising.
 As the rubber industry flourished many other factors came to surface in the system of Rubber production.
 Because of the high demand for rubber at the time, the Mestizos who became known as the Caucheros (rubber barons) decided that they needed to obtain an abundant number of workers that would work for low wages.
-The indigenous population soon came to mind because of a couple of factors.
+The Indigenous population soon came to mind because of a couple of factors.
 One was due to the fact that they seemed the best fit to perform the labor.
 They knew the lands on which they would work because of their long history of living on the land.
 They were well adapted to the climate and familiar with means of survival like hunting and gathering.
 The enslavement of the Indigenous people soon became an epidemic.
 Natives were taken from their homes by a group called the Muchachos who were African men hired by the Caucheros to do their dirty work.
 They were in turn forced to work in the rubber industries by fear and intimidation and were put on a rubber quota with time constraints and were expected to meet the demands.